 These challenges are addressed by the Master of Science in Accountancy (MSA) program at Wake Forest School of Business.
 The MSA program prepares students for a variety of careers in accounting and financial management.
 Professional competence, however, extends beyond academic preparation.
 Accordingly, the MSA program at Wake Forest University includes a ten-week, paid professional accounting or finance internship during the academic year.
 The internship provides a critical union of knowledge and experience.

 The MSA also prepares students to take the CPA examination at the completion of the program.
-The Wake Forest School of Business MSA has received national recognition for our students’ success on the examination, ranking #1 in CPA pass rate 11 times since the program began in 1997.
+The Wake Forest School of Business MSA has received national recognition for our students’ success on the examination, ranking #1 in CPA pass rate 13 times since the program began in 1997, and ranking in the top 5 of all schools nationally in 17 out of 18 years.
 All students participate in intensive course work to prepare for a career in auditing, tax consulting, investment banking, or financial consulting.
 Most MSA students receive significant financial aid for the fifth year of study, offered to students on a competitive basis.

 PLEASE NOTE: All students who have been accepted into the undergraduate business program are subject to the major requirements listed in the Bulletin year of their acceptance into the School.